Dhananjaya Y. Chandrachud: Career

-Notable judgments
+Notable judgements

 During his Supreme Court service, he had been on the highest number of constitutional benches (five judges or more) constituted to hear matters on constitutional questions.
-During his tenure at the Supreme Court, he had delivered judgments on Indian constitutional law, comparative constitutional law, human rights, gender justice, public interest litigations, commercial law and criminal law.
+During his tenure at the Supreme Court, he had delivered judgements on Indian constitutional law, comparative constitutional law, human rights, gender justice, public interest litigations, commercial law and criminal law.

 Right to Privacy

-Among his notable judgments is his lead opinion in the Justice K. S. Puttaswamy (Retd.) and Anr. vs Union Of India And Ors. case as part of a unanimous nine-judge bench decision of the Indian Supreme Court, which affirmed that the right to privacy is a constitutionally guaranteed right.
+Among his notable judgements is his lead opinion in the Justice K. S. Puttaswamy (Retd.) and Anr. vs Union Of India And Ors. case as part of a unanimous nine-judge bench decision of the Indian Supreme Court, which affirmed that the right to privacy is a constitutionally guaranteed right.
 Chandrachud grounded the right to privacy in dignity, liberty, autonomy, bodily and mental integrity, self-determination and across a spectrum of protected rights.
 Writing for himself and three other judges, he stated:Dignity cannot exist without privacy.
 Both reside within the inalienable values of life, liberty and freedom which the Constitution has recognized.
 Privacy is the ultimate expression of the sanctity of the individual.
-It is a constitutional value which straddles across the spectrum of fundamental rights and protects for the individual a zone of choice and self-determination.The judgment is also noteworthy for his observations on sexual autonomy and privacy.
+It is a constitutional value which straddles across the spectrum of fundamental rights and protects for the individual a zone of choice and self-determination.The judgement is also noteworthy for his observations on sexual autonomy and privacy.

 In 2013, a two judge bench of the Supreme Court of India in the Suresh Kumar Koushal v.
-Naz Foundation case upheld Section 377 of the Indian Penal Code which criminalized homosexuality.
+Naz Foundation case upheld Section 377 of the Indian Penal Code which criminalised homosexuality.
 Chandrachud referred to the decision as striking "a discordant note which directly bears upon the evolution of the constitutional jurisprudence on the right to privacy."
 He observed that the decision was wrong as "the purpose of elevating certain rights to the stature of guaranteed fundamental rights is to insulate their exercise from the disdain of majorities, whether legislative or popular."
 He concluded by disagreeing "with the manner in which Koushal has dealt with the privacy – dignity-based claims of LGBT persons" and held that:The test of popular acceptance does not furnish a valid basis to disregard rights which are conferred with the sanctity of constitutional protection.
 Discrete and insular minorities face grave dangers of discrimination for the simple reason that their views, beliefs or way of life does not accord with the 'mainstream'.
 Yet in a democratic constitution founded on the rule of law, their rights are as sacred as those conferred on other citizens to protect their freedoms and liberties.
 Sexual orientation is an essential attribute of privacy.
-Discrimination against an individual on the basis of sexual orientation is deeply offensive to the dignity and self-worth of the individual.The above observations played a role in the judgment of the Supreme Court declaring Section 377 of the Indian Penal Code unconstitutional.
+Discrimination against an individual on the basis of sexual orientation is deeply offensive to the dignity and self-worth of the individual.The above observations played a role in the judgement of the Supreme Court declaring Section 377 of the Indian Penal Code unconstitutional.

 He is also known for expressly overruling the ADM Jabalpur v.
 Shivkant Shukla (habeas corpus) case in which the lead opinion was written by his father, the former chief justice of India Y. V. Chandrachud.